icst2021satool/probabilistic-coupling-experiment/README.md

 In order so save space, these files were compressed and available [here](https://drive.google.com/drive/folders/1r9YyHduev5Ig1RG7I-ENkjcqND2ker0M?usp=sharing) for the d4j's projects, excepting Lang and Mockito.

-In what follows, we describe the contents of files used to compare the fault dectation ability of unconstrained and subsumed DUAs and the assess the yeld of data flow coverage vis-a-vis control flow coverage.
+In what follows, we describe the contents of files used to compare the fault dectation ability of unconstrained and subsumed DUAs and to assess the yield of data flow coverage vis-a-vis control flow coverage.

 1. `<Class name>`.**nodes.json**.
 Lists the nodes (**node id**) of every method and associates them to the lines of program.
 Below we lists Chart 1b `org.jfree.data.xy.YWithXInterval.nodes.json`.
 ```